sonian/rails-react-base/README.md

   * `eval $(docker-machine env default)`
 * on Linux, install Docker and Docker Compose.

 Then, run `bin/dev`.
-Use `ctrl-c` in the `docker-compose` terminal to shut down the machine.
+Use `ctrl-c` in this terminal to shut down the server.
 Be patient, as it can take a few moments.

 If you need to access the command line of the running container, run `bin/docker-bash`.

 You can lint the source code of the app with `bin/docker-lint`.

-If you're on Linux, install Docker and Docker Compose.